openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

     frontend_status: Partly
     todo: support keyof constraint #17436

-If there is a need to constraint possible instantiations then for every type parameter its own *constraint* can be set.
+If there possible instantiations need to be constrained, then an individual *constraint* can be set for every type parameter.

 In every type parameter, a constraint can follow the keyword ``extends``.
 The constraint is denoted as a single type parameter *T*.
 If no constraint is